transloadit/uppy/website/src/docs/transloadit.md

 ### `transloadit:result`

-Fired when a result came in from an assembly.
+Fired when a result came in from an Assembly.

 **Parameters**

-  - `stepName` - The name of the assembly step that generated this result.
+  - `stepName` - The name of the Assembly step that generated this result.
   - `result` - The result object from Transloadit.
     This result object contains one additional property, namely `localId`.
     This is the ID of the file in Uppy's local state, and can be used with `uppy.getFile(id)`.
-  - `assembly` - The assembly status of the assembly that generated this result.
+  - `assembly` - The [Assembly Status][assembly-status] of the Assembly that generated this result.

 ```js
 uppy.on('transloadit:result', (stepName, result) => {